EnjunDu/EnjunDu.github.io/content/_index.md

           position: center
           parallax: false
   - block: markdown
       content:
         title: '📚 My Research'
         subtitle: ''
         text: |-
           My current research interests are:

-        1. Foundation model for Knowledge Graph Reasoning (KiMI)
+          **1. Foundation model for Knowledge Graph Reasoning** (KiMI)

-        2. Retrieval-Augmented Generation (KiMI)
+          **2. Retrieval-Augmented Generation (KiMI)**

-        3. Large Language Models Agent-based for Graph Data Synthesis/Augmentation (Ronghua Li's Lab)
+          **3. Large Language Models Agent-based for Graph Data Synthesis/Augmentation** (Ronghua Li's Lab)

           Here are some of my research works.
 If you have any questions about them or would like to connect and explore new ideas together, I welcome the discussion.
 Please reach out to collaborate! 😃
     design:
       columns: '1'
   - block: collection